VladimirShib/BulletHell/README.md

 - *Enemies*

-There are different types of enemies: some move in set paths and shoot randomly in all directions, others can chase the player and shoot homing projectiles.
+There are only two types of enemies, but they have a variety of behavior patterns that change from level to level.
 Not always are all enemies present on the game field initially - they may appear after certain events (destruction of other enemies or obstacles).

 - *Damage*